 Adults: $10 in advance, $15 day of the event

 Kids 12-18: $5 (under 12 FREE)

-Purchase online at Eventbrite.com or in person at the following Delmar locations (call to verify hours of operation):
+Purchase First Night buttons online at Eventbrite.com or in person at the following locations (call to verify hours of operation):

 Proceeds will go to programs that help our neighbors in need.

-Proceeds from First Night button sales will be divided equally among four Bethlehem non-profits.
-Bethlehem Community Fund’s mission is to raise money to fill the gap left by traditional social services.
-Teachers, nurses, guidance counselors, school social workers, and area clergy make most of the requests for assistance.
-All proceeds received by Friends of Bethlehem Parks and Recreation are held in a scholarship fund to assist local individuals and families in need participate in town activities.
-Bethlehem Opportunities Unlimited works closely with the Bethlehem Central School District to support positive activities for students as well as annual forums designed to help parents and teens confront the challenges and opportunities they face.
-Bethlehem Senior Projects, Inc. provides programming and funds to supplement the Town Senior Services Department, sponsor the Bethlehem Food Pantry, and support an emergency heating fund.
+Bethlehem Community Fund’s mission is to raise monies to fill the gap left by traditional social services.
+Teachers, nurses, guidance counselors, school social workers and area clergy make most of the requests for assistance.
+Children receive help with school supplies, tutoring expenses, eyeglasses, clothing, camp tuition and other needs.
+Seniors may find assistance with utility bills, small home repairs, medical costs, a personal emergency response system or pet care.
+Each December, over 100 Bethlehem families receive holiday baskets of food, clothing and gifts.
+All First Night proceeds received by Friends of Bethlehem Parks and Recreation are held in a Scholarship Fund to assist local individuals and families in need participate in town Parks and Recreation activities.
+Bethlehem Opportunities Unlimited (BOU) is a non-profit providing programs and initiatives to help teens and parents navigate the challenges and opportunities ahead.
+Including Talking with your Teens, Life after BC and the Community Spelling Bee.
+In addition, BOU awards grants in support of prevention education and safe activities for youth in the community.
+Bethlehem Senior Projects, Inc. provides programming and funds to supplement the Senior Services Department, to sponsor the Bethlehem Food Pantry, and to support an emergency heating fund.